cape-ph/cape-baby-steps/baby-steps-costs.md

 This section is specific to phase 1 of the bab-steps rollout.

+### TODO
+* We should consider getting [CloudTrail](https://aws.amazon.com/cloudtrail/)
+  going from the beginning (meaning add it to phase 1).
+This will incur more cost, but logging will be critical to all CAPE deployments and usage, so we need to get familiar.

 ### Stack Hierarchy

 Below is the breakdown of the stack and nested stacks.
 Each item prefixed with